hotrodup/fueler/README.md

 # Fueler

-Server to receive file uploads and inject them into the main server.
+Server to receive source file uploads and inject them into the main Node.js app